 Microelectronics and, to a much greater extent, software, are two strategic, immensely powerful technologies.
-Here I try to explain, in the simplest possible way, why this happens and the basic characteristics of some modern integrated circuits (please note that, while this is a stand-alone, really general article, it was born as an introduction to this proposal for European Open Microelectronics (Education)
+Here I try to explain, in the simplest possible way, why this happens and the basic characteristics of some modern integrated circuits.

 What are software and integrated circuits?